 No keyboard traps.

-Include these accessibility options for extra ease of use, and enable many to use your form.
+Include these accessibility options for added ease of use, and enable many to use your form.

 Include support for screen magnification.